Frequently Asked Questions:

 Why is Silicon Valley Power concerned about your EV charger installation?

-Though an individual EV charger may have a negligible impact on the utility electric system, the combined effect of several chargers in the same area could result in overloads on utility secondary wires and transformers.
+Though an individual Level 2 EV charger may have a negligible impact on the utility electric system, the combined effect of several Level 2 EV chargers in the same area could result in overloads on utility secondary wires and transformers.
 It is important that Silicon Valley Power is notified of any charging station installations to ensure that utility electrical system components are adequately sized to maintain high levels of service reliability.

 Silicon Valley Power needs information on location (address), type of charging equipment, charging level (as defined by NEC, Article 625, see Table 1 below), and number of chargers or electric vehicles being installed.